fzyyy0601/gpu-final-project-ds/README.md

  - test.cu - cuda code to test whether the GPU version runs correctly on a very small graph
  - compare.cu - cuda code to check whether the GPU version and the CPU give the same result for same operations
  - exp.cu - cuda code to run the data structure and measure the time
+ - some_is_sleeping_on_cuda2.jpg - someone has occupied the memory of the GPU on server cuda2 and not used the computation resources for more than 2 days.
+As a result, we can not use the cuda2 to test our data structure
+ - person_sleeping_on_cuda2.png - the name of the process that occupies cuda2 and does nothing

 ## 2. Project report link
 [report link](https://www.overleaf.com/5446618226vkrkpmmqqckf#965552)